-FIELD DESCRIPTION OPTIONS Weekday: If you selected Weekly in the How Often field above, then select the day(s) Day when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
-No N/A Start Time Enter the start time when you wish the schedule set to take effect in hourminute format.
-Duration Enter the maximum length of time this connection is allowed in hour-minute format.
+FIELD DESCRIPTION OPTIONS Day If you selected Weekly in the How Often field above, then select the day(s) when the set should activate (and recur) by going to that day(s) and pressing [SPACE BAR] to select Yes , then press [ENTER].
+Yes No N/A Start Time Enter the start time when you wish the schedule set to take effect in hour- minute format.
+Duration The duration determines how long the ZyWALL is to apply the action configured in the Action field.
+Enter the maximum length of time in hour-minute format.
 Action Forced On means that the connection is maintained whether or not there is a demand call on the line and will persist for the time period specified in the Duration field.
-Forced Down means that the connection is blocked whether or not there is a demand call on the line.
-Enable Dial-On- Enable Dial-On-Demand means that this schedule permits a demand call on the line.
-Demand Disable Dial-On-Demand means that this schedule prevents a demand call on the line.
-Disable Dial-On- Demand

-When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm..." to save your configuration, or press [ESC] at any time to cancel.
+Forced On Forced Down Forced Down means that the connection is blocked whether or not there is a demand call on the line.
+Enable Dial- On-Demand Enable Dial-On-Demand means that this schedule permits a demand call on the line.
+Disable Dial- On-Demand Disable Dial-On-Demand means that this schedule prevents a demand call on the line.
+When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm" to save your configuration, or press [ESC] at any time to cancel.